allenJynRoyston/phaser-angular2-demo/README.md

 # Angular2/Phaser Seed Project

 ### What Am I?!
-I created this component for the Angular Attack 2016 contest and I wanted to share it as soon as possible.
-[Check it out](http://totallynotarobot.2016.angularattack.io/ "Title")
+I created this component for the Angular Attack 2016 contest and I wanted to share it as soon as I found a way to simplify it and clean it up.
+[Check out our submission here](http://totallynotarobot.2016.angularattack.io/ "Angular Attack 2016")
 <br>
-You can do the same too, and pretty quickly if you use this repo.
-Everything you need to do is included.
+This repo is based off our submission and includes everything you need to get started.
   - Download or clone this repo.
   - npm install
   - npm start